TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 I really like to use the [Xamarin UI Test Recorder](https://developer.xamarin.com/guides/testcloud/testrecorder/) to get the inital scaffolding of a UI test built and then tweak it from there.
 Using the recorder, you simply tap/type/swipe around the app and use it like you normally would, and the test recorder translates that into Xamarin.UITest commands that make up your automated UI test.
 <img src="{{site.baseurl}}/images/AppCenter-AutomatedUITests/testrecorder.png" style="width: 1000px;"/>

-More info on how to get started writing and running Xamarin UI tests [here](https://developer.xamarin.com/guides/testcloud/uitest/)
+More info on how to get started writing and running Xamarin UI tests [can be found here](https://developer.xamarin.com/guides/testcloud/uitest/)

 Okay, so you've got some UI tests written and running locally on simulator or device - great.
 Now we want to run them in Xamarin Test Cloud on that huge collection of real mobile devices they've got.
 3017 last I heard.
 The following directions are for an iOS build, but should be similar for Android too.